Sales Enablement

 Their objective is to improve performance.
 To do so, they must first identify their desired outcomes, then target a set of related indicators, and track them before and after the implementation of new tools, training, or processes.

-While there are simply too many variables to come up perfect results, the metrics should demonstrate a causal relationship in the right direction and provide a sense of the magnitude of the impact.
+While there are simply too many variables to come up with perfect results, the metrics should demonstrate a causal relationship in the right direction and provide a sense of the magnitude of the impact.

 Metrics such as: